On the cluster admission problem for cloud computing: Introduction

 \section{Introduction}

+Cloud computing is a fast expanding market with high competition where small efficiency gains translate to multi-billion dollar profits.\footnote{https://www.microsoft.com/en-us/Investor/earnings/FY-2018-Q2/press-release-webcast} Like many other markets (e.g., ridesharing platforms, kidney exchanges, online labor markets, and display advertising), the efficiency of this market relies on the performance of a matching algorithm~\cite{ashlagi2019edge,ma2019tight,behnezhad2018almost,assadi2017stochastic}.
+In the cloud computing case, the matching algorithm matches incoming requests for virtual machines to the hardware that will be used to satisfy them.

-Cloud computing is a fast expanding market with high competition where small efficiency gains translate to multi-billion dollar profits.\footnote{https://www.microsoft.com/en-us/Investor/earnings/FY-2018-Q2/press-release-webcast} Nonetheless, most cloud clusters currently run at low average utilization (i.e. only a relatively low fraction of resources is actually used by customers).
-Some of this is caused by purely technical limitations, such as the need to reserve capacity for node failures or maintenance, outside factors such as fluctuations in overall demand, or inefficiencies in scheduling procedures, especially if virtual machines (VMs) might change size or do not use all of their requested capacity~\cite{YanSpark}.
-Another cause is the nature of many modern workloads: highly connected tasks running on different VMs that should be run on one cluster to minimize latency and bandwidth use~\cite{Cortez}.
+Despite the importance of this matching, most cloud clusters currently run at low efficiency.
+In the cloud domain, low efficiency means low \emph{average utilization} of the cluster (i.e., only a relatively small fraction of resources are actually used by customers at any given time).
+There are many reasons for this ~\cite{YanSpark}.
+These include technical limitations (such as the need to reserve capacity for node failures or maintenance), inefficiencies in scheduling procedures (especially if virtual machines (VMs) might change size or do not use all of their requested capacity), as well as factors that are external to the cluster (such as fluctuations in overall demand).
+Another important cause is the nature of many modern workloads: highly connected tasks running on different VMs that should be run on one cluster to minimize latency and bandwidth use~\cite{Cortez}.
 In practice, this means that different VMs from one user are bundled together into a \emph{deployment} of interdependent workload.
+When the workload of a user changes, his deployment can request a \emph{scale out} in the form of additional VMs or shut some of its active VMs down.